JakeSteam/blog-programming/README.md

     * `minimal-social-icons.svg`: Override of social icons, to add more.
 * `wp_content/`: Migrated images from wordpress blog.
 * `Gemfile`: Defines all the plugins, from GitHub Pages' small selection.
-* `Gemfile.lock`: Defines all the versions / dependcies of plugins.
+* `Gemfile.lock`: Defines all the versions / dependencies of plugins.
 * `_config.yml`: Main config for the site.
 * `index.html`: Default page, nothing interesting.
 * `search.html`: Standalone page for the search functionality.